“Burt Kennedy writes Broadway in Arizona.” (John Wayne)

 A break at last

 A break finally came when he was hired by Wayne-Fellows to write thirteen screenplays.
-He started by sitting down and writing Seven Men from Now.
+He started by sitting down, turning out eight pages a day (a rhythm he maintained all his life) and writing Seven Men from Now.
+It was not just a good Western.
+Influential critic André Bazin called it “an exemplary Western”.
 Kennedy said John Wayne didn’t even read it, and the script was put in a storage closet in the coffee room.
 Burt was loaned out to Fox and turned to writing Gun the Man Down, with James Arness, the first picture directed by Andrew McLaglen.
 It was OK.

 Now, when Robert Mitchum’s people showed an interest in Seven Men from Now, still gathering dust at Wayne-Fellows, Duke’s interest was suddenly reawakened.
 If Bob Mitchum wanted it, he wanted it too.
 He had a ten-picture deal with Warners and still had two movies to go.
 Jack Warner loved it, and wanted Wayne to do it, but Duke was busy on The Searchers with John Ford.
 They offered it to Joel McCrea but he didn’t want to do it, then to Robert Preston, who didn’t even read it, “Then they gave it to Randy Scott.”
 Wayne, McCrea and Preston probably kicked themselves ever after, because it was absolutely superb.